No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 https://www.ncronline.org/news/vatican/francis-explains-who-am-i-judge

-The doctrine of the ‘primacy of conscience’ means that people must follow their fully formed conscience carefully and responsibly.
-The teaching from Vatican II in Dignitatis Humanae (#3), states: “They must not be forced to act contrary to their conscience.
+The Church’s teaching on conscience is clear and longstanding.
+Dignitatis Humanae (#3), from the Second Vatican Council, states that people “must not be forced to act contrary to their conscience.
 Nor must they be prevented from acting according to their conscience, especially in religious matters.”

-Gaudium et Spes states: “Deep within his conscience a person discovers a law which they have not laid upon themselves but which they must obey.
-For a person has in their heart a law inscribed by God… conscience is the most secret core and sanctuary. … There they are alone with God whose voice echoes in their depths” (#16).
-This teaching is found in Thomas Aquinas, Cardinal John Henry Newman and Pope Benedict XVI.
+Gaudium et Spes (#16) goes further: “Deep within their conscience a person discovers a law which they have not laid upon themselves but which they must obey… conscience is the most secret core and sanctuary.
+There they are alone with God whose voice echoes in their depths.”
+This teaching is found throughout Catholic tradition – in Thomas Aquinas, in Cardinal John Henry Newman, and reaffirmed by Pope Benedict XVI.

-Newman also wrote, “I shall drink to the Pope, if you please, still, to conscience first, and to the Pope afterwards.”
+He also famously wrote: “I shall drink to the Pope, if you please, still, to conscience first, and to the Pope afterwards.”

 Sources: